Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Experiments

 \textbf{Evaluation metrics.} \quad Following conventional studies on backdoor sample detection, we assess defense effectiveness by using the area under the receiver operating curve (AUROC) \citep{fawcett2006introduction}.
 Besides, we adopt the inference time as a metric to evaluate the efficiency of the detection method.
 Generally, a higher value of AUROC indicates that the detection method is more \emph{effective} and a shorter inference time indicates that the detection method is more \emph{efficient}.
+We also report additional metrics such as Accuracy, Recall, and F1 in Section \ref{threshold} to comprehensively evaluate the effectiveness of BDetCLIP.